 On June 15, 2020, journalist Maria Ressa was found guilty of online libel in a high-profile criminal case, the Maria Ressa cyber libel case.
 Decided by the Manila Regional Trial Court Branch 46 over a 2012 investigative article about the businessman Wilfredo Keng’s alleged connection to drugs and human trafficking, Rappler’s CEO Maria Ressa continued to hold the line.

-Despite the conviction that many believed what happened was a symbolic weaponization of the cyber libel law to silence the most vocal critics against the Duterte government, Ressa was unfazed by the conviction.
-The conviction, highly regarded, as a virulent blow to press freedoms in the Philippines.
+Despite the conviction that many believed what happened was a symbolic weaponization of the cyber libel law to silence the most vocal critics of the Duterte government, Ressa was unfazed by the conviction.
+The conviction was highly regarded as a virulent blow to press freedoms in the Philippines.